 “At will” employment means that there are many reasons that an employer can fire an employee, and it is the employer’s right to do so.
 Some reasons, however, count as wrongful termination.
 These are reasons for which you cannot fire an employee in North Dakota.

 Wrongful termination laws protect employees from losing their jobs at the whims of their employers.
 These laws also protect employees from discrimination in the workplace.
 If you think you have been fired from your job unjustly, consult attorney Sean Foss.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.